-The member of staff responsible for ensuring that pupils with health needs have proper access to education will liaise with other agencies and professionals\, as well as parents/carers, to ensure good communication and effective sharing of information.
+The member of staff responsible for ensuring that pupils with health needs have proper access to education will liaise with other agencies and professionals, as well as parents/carers, to ensure good communication and effective sharing of information.
 This will enable optimum opportunities for educational progress and achievement.

-\ E.g. medical agencies, Hospital School, DPLS
+E.g. medical agencies, Hospital School etc

-SEND Information Report
+9. SEND Information Report

-The school will ensure that the SEND information is assessable on the school website.
-Governors have a legal duty to publish information on their websites about the implementation of the policy for pupils with SEND.
+The school will ensure that the SEND information is accessible on the school website.
+The Trustees have a legal duty to publish information on their websites about the implementation of the policy for pupils with SEND.
 The information published will be updated annually and any changes to the information occurring during the year will be updated as soon as possible.
-Details on the information required can be found in the SEND Information report.

-Monitoring and Accountability
+10. Monitoring and Accountability